chaoge525/soafee_demo/documentation/manual/build_system.rst

 specialized configurations that inherit common configurations.

-The ``meta-ewaol-config/kas`` directory contains kas configuration files that support building images via kas for the EWAOL project. and fall into three ordered categories:
+The ``meta-ewaol-config/kas`` directory contains kas configuration files that support building images via kas for the EWAOL project, and fall into three ordered categories:

 * **Architecture Configs**